skilesare/immortality/the_morality_of_the_bootstrap/the_bootstrap_order.md

 **structure > environment** - structure creates and gives form to environment.

 **biodiversity > reproduction** - the definition of survival of the fittest.
-If you have more fittness, you reproduce.
+If you have more fitness, you reproduce.
 A biodiverse planet has more antifragility than a planet with just one species.

 **art > object creation** - we value art more than general objects.
 We really value beautiful things that also have utility.